okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/test-authz-server/index.md

 title: Test the authorization server
 ---

-Once you have followed the instructions to set up and customize your authorization server, you can test it by sending any one of the API calls that returns OAuth 2.0 and/or OpenID Connect tokens.
+After you have followed the instructions to set up and customize your authorization server, you can test it by sending any one of the API calls that returns OAuth 2.0 and/or OpenID Connect tokens.

 > **Note:** The `{authServerId}` for the default server is `default`.